WesseloDev/GitAssignment.S1.2024/part2/answers.md

 - repository: the place that stores your code and files for the project that you're currently working on.
 It tracks and saves all of the changes that are made to it.
 - working copy: a local repository on your computer.
 The changes made on your working copy won't show up in the repository unless you commit and push the changes.
 - merge: combining two different branches into one.
 The changes made in one branch will be added to another branch.

+#### 4. If you are working at a company, which of their policies and procedures might relate to using version control systems such as Git.
+- WHS
+- Copyright